Oxyliteral/PF-WOTR-mod-archive/README.md

 Mythic:
 Allows faster and more front-loaded mythic levels, not tested (especially Legend, as who knows how game handles you being a Legend early in the game.
+Update: Played through early Legend.
+Game initially does not let you out of Drezen rooftop, but that is modable.
+Had some issues in chapter 3 with some quest chains not starting.
+Wintersun can be found manually, and Molten Scar has been edited to be findable without any conditions.

 Paladin:
 Buffs Paladin class and Radiance sword.